 - 9.1 Langtoft Primary School's Information Report can be found on the school website (www.langtoft.lincs.sch.uk), under Lincolnshire County Council's Local Offer on the SEND Local Offer page (For Parents tab) or on the Policies page (About Us tab) - 9.2 A named governor (see 4.2) takes a special interest in special educational needs and/or disabilities and is willing to talk to parents/carers.
 At all stages of the process, the school keeps parents/carers fully informed and involves both parents/carers and pupils.
 The school takes in to account the wishes, feelings and knowledge of pupils and parents/carers. - 9.3 Parents/carers are encouraged to make an active contribution to their child's education.
-Regular meetings to share progress with children and their parents/carers are held at three times a year (Progress Review Meetings) with outcomes of the school's own review shared with parents/carers. - 9.4 Parents/carers are informed of any outside intervention and the process of decisionmaking is shared by providing clear information relating to the education of children with special educational needs and/or disabilities.
+Regular meetings to share progress with children and their parents/carers are held three times a year with outcomes of the school's own review with parents/carers.
+New targets will be shared during this meeting. - 9.4 Parents/carers are informed of any outside intervention, with appropriate consent gained as required, and the process of decision-making is shared by providing clear information relating to the education of children with special educational needs and/or disabilities.